The normal closure of a bounding pair map in its mapping class group: Separating twists in

 or

-In the first configuration, we have that $T_d$ is a separating twist of genus $k$, while each of the three terms on the right is a bounding pair map of genus $k$.
-We therefore conclude that $\T_k < \W_k$.
-In the second configuration, we have that $T_d$ is a separating twist of genus $k+1$, while each of the three terms on the right is a bounding pair map of genus $k$.
-We therefore conclude that $\T_{k+1} < \W_k$.\end{proof}
+In the first configuration, $T_d$ is a separating twist of genus $n$, while each of the three terms on the right is a bounding pair map of genus $n$.
+We therefore conclude that $\T(n) \leq \W(n)$.
+In the second configuration, we have that $T_d$ is a separating twist of genus $n+1$, while each of the three terms on the right is a bounding pair map of genus $n$.
+We therefore conclude that $\T(n+1) \leq \W(n)$.